dillonkmcquade/sm_sim-v2/README.md

 ### Frontend

-Place the following environment variables in a .env in the client folder:
+Place the following environment variables in a .env.development in the client folder:

 - `REACT_APP_SERVER_URL="http://localhost:3001"`
 - `REACT_APP_POLYGON_KEY=<yourApiKey>`